nfsi-canada/OBSDataPipeline/templates/qc_report.md

 {% endif %}

 {% if humid %}
-Abnormal changes in humidity were observed during this deployment.
+Abnormal change(s) in humidity were observed during this deployment.

 ![Above normal changes in humidity data {{ humid.ch }} during deployment]({{ humid.plot }})